Audition FAQs – Music staff

 Young Artists are employed on a full-time contract for two years, from September to August.
 It is not currently possible to be a Young Artist for just one year.
-Music staff receive a basic salary plus additional payment for playing for certain events.
-N/As are granted for concerts and recitals elsewhere when compatible with Programme commitments, but generally not for full productions.
+Music staff receive a basic salary plus occasional additional payment for playing for certain events.
+N/As may be considered for concerts and recitals elsewhere if compatible with Programme commitments, but generally not for full productions.

 Who can apply for the Programme?

 Applications for the Programme are accepted from all countries and all nationalities.
 There is no fixed age limit for applicants.
 However, applicants should bear in mind that when choosing to audition, the panel will consider the stage they have reached in their careers and where they will be in terms of career development and age after two years on the Programme.